-At the turn of the 21st century, MP3 audio was just hitting the mainstream.
+At the turn of the 21st century, MP3 audio was hitting the mainstream.
 Certainly, the portability of these sound files was a big part of their allure.
-But there was also the unique side benefit of being able to visualize the sound on our computer screens.
+But there was also the unique side benefit of visualizing the sound on our computer screens.

 Audio players such as WinAMP came with visualization plugins, making the experience of listening to our favorite tunes even more engaging.
 Not only could we hear the music, but we could also see it dance across our monitors as well.

 Here is a collection of code snippets that bring a visual element to sound.
 Some are the real deal and will work with audio files, while others are merely facsimiles of the effect.
 Let’s crank it up!

 Before we start, just a warning: Many of these snippets play sound, so adjust your speakers accordingly.

 Like Atari, but with Better Sound by Niklas Knaack

 Start this audio visualization, and you’ll be transported into a 1980s-like video game world.
 The sound can be turned on and off with a click, and your trip through the portal will change direction based on your cursor position.
 In a word, it’s RAD!

 A Simple Approximation by Octavector

 Not every website needs an audio player, but the visualization effect can still be useful.
 For those situations, this single-div simulation is a great fit.
 With just a little bit of HTML, you can add some colorful movement to your project.

 Particle animation seems like the perfect tool for making sound a visual experience.
 And this is a prime example of its power.
 Push play, see the dots “light up” and move along with your cursor.
 This pulsating effect is bold without coming on too strong.